Monday, February 26, 2018

 Artist Film Series

-Please join us at the San Geronimo Valley Community Center for a free viewing of I Build the Tower followed by group discussion.
+Please join us at the San Geronimo Valley Community Center for a free viewing of the work of Catalan architect Antonio Gaudí, as seen by Japanese New Wave director Hiroshi Teshigahara followed by group discussion.

 Film followed by a group dialogue.
 Host: Debra Amerson & Larry Rippee